AndersonFreixo/alda-va/README.md

 # alda-va

-Alda VA is a virtual assistant with speech recognition and synthesis written in Python.
+*About the project*

+Alda VA is inteded to be a virtual assistant written in Python, but currently it's just a chatbot with speech recognition and synthesis.
+At the moment,the "reasoning" module consists of a simplified version of Weizenbaum's ELIZA.
+Although brazilian portuguese is the only language supported up to now, the project may be easely extended to other languages by 1)  writting a script for the target language following the structure of Alda's default script, 2) downloading the vosk model and 3) a mbrola voice for the language and 4) writing an appropriate config file for the new chatbot.

 *Instalation instructions*